valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 MVC is the standard in iOS development.
 Model for the data, view for the UI and the Controller to manage the screen.

+A single controller is tipically used for one screen of content, but this is not a must.
+Thanks to controller containment you can use a controller similarly on how fragments are used in Android.
+This way you can better separate responsibilities between controllers and keep your code more clean.

+As for the other examples we are going to set up a simple application using the MVC architecture.

-The AppDelegate is the same as the other examples, we simply setup the SceneDelegate:
+The AppDelegate is the same as the other examples, we simply setup the new iOS13 SceneDelegate.
+There we are going to initialize the Controller.

 ```
 @UIApplicationMain